The Invisible Work Holding AI Together

 • miss when stabilization is required

 Recognizing how AI systems behave is a learned skill.
+It includes:

 • knowing when an answer is likely to drift